The Great Ocean Road & The 12 Apostles, Australia

 50 Best Things to See – Great Ocean Road Map

 The return Great Ocean Road trip from Melbourne is more than 500 km and best explored over two days or more if time allows.
-See the interactive map and read our list of the 50 Best things to see and do when visiting the region.
+Please take a look at the interactive map and read our list of the 50 Best things to see and do when visiting the region.

 Lorne and Apollo Bay are ideal locations to use as a base for extended holidays in the region.

-Caravan parks and campgrounds are easy to find all along the coast, most vary between resort-style caravan parks which are ideal for families, to basic bush camping spots and a limited number of free camping sites are available too.
+Caravan parks and campgrounds are easily accessible along the coast, offering a range of options that vary from resort-style caravan parks, ideal for families, to basic bush camping spots.
+A limited number of free camping sites are also available.

 HISTORY OF THE GREAT OCEAN ROAD

 Plans first began in the 1880s and became a reality towards the end of the First World War.
-The proposal was made that funds be provided for the employment of returned soldiers building roads in underpopulated regions.
+The proposal was made to provide funds for employing returned soldiers to build roads in underpopulated regions.
 The plan was described as the ‘South Coast Road’ following the coast around Cape Otway and ending near Warrnambool.

 Historic Images of the Great Ocean Road, Australia